dcoy/fef-final/README.md

 ### HTML
 * [x] You will need at least four pages: Home(index), Inventory, About, and Contact Page.
-* [ ] Each page should have Navigation to and from the page.
+* [x] Each page should have Navigation to and from the page.
-* [ ] The Inventory list should display at least five different vehicles.
+* [x] The inventory list should display at least five different vehicles.
-* [ ] The Home page should incorporate a video that plays when the user enters the page.
+* [x] The Home page should incorporate a video that plays when the user enters the page.

 ### CSS
 * [ ] A minimum of three different fonts.
 * [ ] Each page needs to be styled differently.

 ### JavaScript/jQuery
-* [ ] Use jQuery to dynamically fill the Inventory table.
+* [x] Use jQuery to dynamically fill the Inventory table.
 * [ ] Use jQuery for immediate search results of inventory, and should display message if no results found.
 * [ ] Ability to calculate tax based on the given vehicle price. (.08% tax)